CaldasGSM/zson/readme.md

 `struct JsonResult` | A structure returned by `Json_Parse` function, containing that parsing status, the error in case of failure or the root `JsonObject` in case of success
 `struct JsonProperty` | A structure returned by the object enumeration functions that holds the name of the property and its value as a `JsonObject`
 `struct JsonElement` |  A structure returned by the array enumeration functions that has its value as a `JsonObject`, and an index for the element.
-`JsonResult Json_Parse(char* pJson)` | Parses a JSON text into a serialized native structure,reusing the same buffer, this is a destructive operation, if the original data is needed a copy of the text data must be made before calling this function
+`JsonResult Json_Parse(char* pJson)` | Parses a JSON text into a serialized native structure, reusing the same buffer, this is a destructive operation, if the original data is needed a copy of the text data must be made before calling this function
+`JsonObject Json_Load(char* pJson)` | Loads a previously parsed buffer, for the cases where it has been persisted after parsing.
 `JsonProperty Json_IterateProperties(JsonObject oJsonObject)` | Returns the first property of the given `JsonObject`, the given object  must be of type `JsonTypeObject`
 `JsonProperty Json_NextProperty(JsonProperty oJsonProperty)` | Returns the property following of the given `JsonProperty`, if the given property was the last one the returned `JsonProperty` will have its properties zeroed and the type of the value will be `JsonTypeInvalid`
 `JsonProperty Json_GetPropertyByName(JsonObject oJsonObject, char* pName)` | Iterates the object and retrieves a property of the given `JsonObject` that has the given name, if no such property is found the returned `JsonProperty` will have its properties zeroed and the type of the value will be `JsonTypeInvalid`
-`int Json_GetPropertyCount(JsonObject oJsonObject)` | Return the number of properties that the given `JsonObject` has `JsonElement Json_IterateElements(JsonObject oJsonArray)` | Returns the first value of the given JsonObject, the given object must be of type `JsonTypeArray`
+`int Json_GetPropertyCount(JsonObject oJsonObject)` | Return the number of properties that the given `JsonObject` has, useful if you wish to copy values to another structure and you need the allocation size
+`JsonElement Json_IterateElements(JsonObject oJsonArray)` | Returns the first value of the given JsonObject, the given object must be of type `JsonTypeArray`
 `JsonElement Json_NextElement(JsonElement oJsonElement)` | Returns the value following of the given `JsonElement`, if the given element was the last one the returned `JsonElement` will have its properties zeroed and the type of the value will be `JsonTypeInvalid`
 `JsonElement Json_GetElementAtIndex(JsonObject oJsonArray, int nIndex)` | Iterates the array and retrieves a value of the given `JsonObject` at the given property, if the index out of range the `JsonElement` will have its properties zeroed and the type of the value will be `JsonTypeInvalid`